pheonix9001/sabs/README.md

 ...
 ```

-Perfect! but this is where it gets even cooler, if you then rebuilt baph(`sabs build baph`) or updated baph(`sabs update baph`) it will automatically reapply
+Perfect! but this is where it gets even cooler, if you then rebuild baph(`sabs build baph`) or update baph(`sabs update baph`) it will automatically reapply
 all your changes.
 If you then do `sabs ebb baph` again for some reason, SABS will take you exactly where you left off so you dont have to redo `s/sudo/doas/`.
 This means you can use SABS to keep track of your suckless projects with ease.